VarshaDanduri/NLP-App/README.md

-# AI-tester
+# NLP-App
-A website where pasting in text from a textbook, it will create an interactive test for you.
+Paste in a

 **How to start**